Completing a Risk Assessment Form

 Once the above package has been received, UBC’s Research Security team will validate the form to ensure that the partner risks have been sufficiently identified and that the mitigation plan will be effective against relevant national security concerns.
 The Research Security team may consult with the applicant during validation to request additional information if needed.

-UBC researchers should complete and submit their RAF to the research security team for validation as early as possible, but no later than five (5) business days' prior to the sponsor's full application deadline.
+UBC researchers should complete and submit their RAF to the research security team for validation as early as possible.
+Please refer to the ORS Upcoming Fixed Deadlines for opportunity-specific deadlines.

 Post-Award Risk Management Requirements